The Woody Woodpecker and Friends Classic Cartoon Collection: Volume 2

 The Woody Woodpecker and Friends Classic Cartoon Collection: Volume 2 is a three-disc DVD collection of theatrical cartoons starring Woody Woodpecker and the other Lantz characters, produced by Walter Lantz Productions for Universal Pictures between 1932 and 1965.
 The set was released by Universal Studios Home Entertainment on April 15, 2008.
 Included in the set are seventy-five cartoon shorts, including the next forty-five Woody Woodpecker cartoons, continuing the production order from Volume 1.
 The other thirty cartoons include five Andy Panda shorts, five Chilly Willy shorts, five Oswald the Lucky Rabbit shorts, five Musical Favorites, and ten Cartune Classics.

+As of 2025, while there have been a few home video releases over the years, such as 2009's Woody Woodpecker Favorites for DVD and 2021's The Woody Woodpecker Screwball Collection for Blu-ray, there have been no further volumes in the Classic Cartoon Collection series.